dennietruong/EffectsKainicAcidSeaStar/README.md

 * ELISACode = ELISA results from 5 randomly chosen Asterias forbesi to detect baseline domoic acid present
 * CellCounts2 = Cell count results from coelomocyte study
 * DatasheetSSDAFinal = Domoic acid quantification results for Pisaster ochraceus

+The paper is currently in the process of being published.
+All data and code will be made available once the paper is officially published.